mrballistic/bill-tracker/memory-bank/techContext.md

 - **No Backend Services**: All data processing happens client-side
 - **Single User**: No authentication or user management required
 - **Performance**: Needs to handle hundreds of bill entries efficiently
+- Must work with static export (no server-side code at runtime)
+- Demo data must be accessible via browser fetch

 ## Dependencies
 ### Core Dependencies